-Preliminary Inventory of the Engineering, Science, Management War Training Program Records, 1940 - 1945
+Preliminary Guide to the Engineering, Science, Management War Training Program Records, 1940 - 1945

 The Engineering, Science, Management War Training (ESMWT) program trained students to participate in defense activities, in order to meet the shortage of engineers, chemists, physicists, and production supervisors during World War II.
 The Duke University ESMWT was administered by A. S. Brower, and was overseen by the United States Department of Education.
 The Engineering, Science, and Management War Training Program Records includes general information, forms, reports, bulletins, financial records, correspondence, and course material dating from 1940-1945.

 - Engineering, Science, and Management War Training Program Records, 1940 - 1945.

 - 7.5 Linear Feet, , 7500 Items

 - University Archives, Duke University

 - For current information on the location of these materials, please consult University Archives, Duke University.